kelsa-pi/unodit/README.md

 - **Pack your code as extension, sidebar extension or embed in ODF documents:**

-    After finishing coding you can decide to distribute your code.
-Unodit can create necessary files and generate extension or file for you.
-In some cases you an start extension with `Tools - AddOns - My App`.
+    After finishing coding you can decide to distribute your code. `unodit` can create necessary files and generate extension or file for you.
+In some cases you can start extension with `Tools - AddOns - My App`.

 - **Provides simple dialog boxes for interaction with a user**